mana-byte/Flake-Cuda-template/README.md

 ## What to do ?
 Run :

 ```
 $ sudo nix develop --accept-flake-config
 ```

 to download everything from the cachix cache (sudo is to trust the client specified "trusted-public-keys" in the flake).

-To reduce future build times when calling nix develop after nix-collect-garbage, you can also put all the outputs of the devshell in your cachix cache:
+To avoid long build times when calling `nix develop` after `nix-collect-garbage`, you can also put all the outputs of the devshell in your cachix cache:
 ```
 $ nix develop .#default --profile ./dev-profile --accept-flake-config
 $ cachix push mycache dev-profile # push to your cachix cache
 ```

-Don't forget to add:
+Don't forget to add to you flake:

 ```
   nixConfig = {
     extra-substituters = [